The Golden Globes weren’t about who are you wearing, it was about why are you wearing black?!

 Our very own Saorise Ronan won her first ever Golden Globe, for best actress in a film comedy for Lady Bird!

-Some may not have agreed with the movement and calling it a weak attempt at a protest, but the message was clear; Hollywood was not going to stand for inequality, harassment and abuse of power any longing, their time’s is up!
+Some may not have agreed with the movement, calling it a weak attempt at a protest, but the message was clear; Hollywood was not going to stand for inequality, harassment and the abuse of power any longing, their time’s is up!